 While the illustrations are good, they are colorful and entertaining, I find that I like the way the words lay on the page.
 It's fun to read the flowing of words and the bold names of the animals and instruments.

-Going back to Birthday Zoo, tamarin is a type of monkey.
+Going back to Birthday Zoo, a tamarin is a type of monkey.
 While we were at the zoo we saw a lot of different monkeys from Lemurs in Madagascar, to Gorillas in the Congo and when we got back we found a non-fiction book about monkeys to continue learning about them.
 While most zoos do have plaques that have information about each exhibit on them with two kids eager to see as much as possible in our short amount of time we had we didn't get to read a whole lot while we were there, so getting a book after was a great way to keep their interest and expand that experience.

 The Wild World of Animals MONKEYS by Mary Hoff